-Audit controls identify who requested access, but monitoring is also a part of compliance.
-Monitoring solutions identify suspicious access requests that could indicate that the network is compromised.
-It could also notify administrators that access controls are misconfigured.
+Audit controls can reveal who requested access.
+But watching what those users do is also a part of compliance.
+Monitoring tools can spot risky access requests that are often signs of network and account compromise.
+They can also notify administrators that access controls are poorly configured.

-Most cloud providers indicate that their infrastructure follows compliance regulations.
-It’s the responsibility of the business to find a compliant cloud provider before they transfer data.
-Many of the IT requirements laid out by compliance regulations involve CSPM strategies that protect data and monitor for a compromise.
+Most cloud providers say that their offerings are compliant.
+But it’s the responsibility of the organization to ensure this is the case before they transfer data.
+Many of the IT requirements laid out by compliance regulations involve CSPM strategies to protect data and monitor for compromise.

 Monitoring and Analytics

-An on-premise internal network should have monitoring and analytics, but public cloud infrastructure has a bigger attack surface, and the possibility of misconfigurations are much higher.
-This means more attention should be paid to monitoring tools and analytics that help administrators better understand the way infrastructure is used and the access requests made to each resource.
+Any on-premises internal network should have monitoring and analytics.
+But public cloud infrastructure has an even bigger attack surface; the chances of misconfigurations are much higher.
+That’s why organizations must pay more attention to monitoring tools and analytics.
+These tools can help IT and security teams better understand the way infrastructure is used and the access requests made to each resource.

-Any large, well-known cloud provider has advanced monitoring tools that even include artificial intelligence to detect suspicious traffic patterns.
-If an administrator misconfigures access to a specific digital resource, monitoring tools can uncover the issue.
-For instance, suppose a resource has only a few users assigned access.
-If multiple access requests happen during off-peak hours, monitoring tools will detect unusual behavior and alert administrators.
+Most big-name cloud providers offer advanced monitoring tools.
+Many even include artificial intelligence (AI) to detect suspicious traffic patterns.
+If an IT team misconfigures access to a digital resource, monitoring tools can uncover the issue.

 Inventory and Classification

-Large enterprise networks can have thousands of devices across several geolocations.
-Inventory management informs businesses of the network infrastructure and whether or not the devices are updated and approved.
-Inventory auditing and classification of infrastructure give administrators a full overview of attached network devices and their importance.
+Large enterprise networks can have thousands of devices across several geographies.
+Inventory management tools map out the network infrastructure and whether connected devices are updated and approved.
+Inventory auditing and classification of infrastructure give IT and security teams a full overview.
+They can see not just attached network devices but how important they are.

-Classification of components is essential because it enables IT staff to identify their importance, which informs how to prioritize cybersecurity features and recovery should a group of them fail.
-For instance, the main production database server is probably more critical and should be recovered more quickly after a disaster than a backup reporting server.
+Classifying components is essential.
+This step enables IT staff to prioritize what to protect—or recover should something go wrong.
+For instance, the main production database server is probably more critical a than a backup reporting server.

 Cost Management and Resource Organization

-Oftentimes, resources are not only forgotten, but they are also left unmaintained, which is a crucial mistake for cybersecurity.
-This could lead to unforeseen cybersecurity vulnerabilities from unpatched systems and deprecated software.
-These unmaintained resources should be organized in a way that keeps them from becoming the source of a critical corporate compromise.
+These “zombie” resources can cost upwards of thousands of dollars in wasted infrastructure.
+Worse, they can create cybersecurity issues from unpatched systems and deprecated software.
+These resources should be organized in a way that keeps them from becoming the source of a critical corporate compromise.

 CSPM works to organize resources better so that no infrastructure goes unpatched, whether it’s router firmware or an operating system update on a critical server.
 This could be in the form of tools that perform asset tracking management or strategies that help IT staff audit resources.
 Cloud providers have reporting features that make it easier to track assets so that they are not forgotten and unmaintained.

 Misconfiguration detection is probably the most important component of CSPM.
-Gartner estimates that 90% of organizations that fail to configure cloud resources properly will expose sensitive data to the public, and 99% of data breaches will be the fault of the cloud customer due to misconfigurations.
-Since cloud computing became a popular option for corporations, some of the biggest data breaches have been cloud storage misconfigurations on Amazon Web Services (AWS).
+Gartner estimates that 90% of organizations that fail to configure cloud resources properly will expose sensitive data to the public.
+And 99% of these data breaches will be the fault of the cloud customer due to poorly managed or configured resources.
+Since the rise of cloud computing, some of the biggest data breaches have been cloud storage misconfigurations on Amazon Web Services (AWS).

 Searching for a CSPM Solution

 - Strategies and solutions should be easy to set up and integrate into existing cloud resources.
-Solutions and strategies should be flexible enough to fit into currently provisioned resources without sacrificing performance or security, including any future resources that will be added.
+Solutions and strategies should be flexible enough to fit into currently provisioned resources without sacrificing performance or security.
+That includes any future resources to be added later.

 - Applications can be updated across all cloud assets.
-It’s the responsibility of the cloud provider’s customer to ensure that applications are updated regularly.
-The cloud provider maintains the hardware, but any customer-installed software must be updated.
-Some organizations choose to work with a Managed Service Provider (MSP) to keep up with updates and patches.
+While the cloud provider maintains the hardware, organizations are responsible for updating any software they install.
+Some organizations choose to work with a managed service provider (MSP) to keep up with updates and patches.

 - Scalability is critical for growing organizations.
-If a CSPM solution is customized for a few resources without the ability to scale across all infrastructure, it can lead to disorganization and lost assets.
-Cloud providers segment resources by geolocation, so solutions must also scale across the globe.
+If a CSPM solution is customized for a few resources and can’t scale across all infrastructure, it can lead to IT chaos and lost assets.
+Cloud providers segment resources by geography, so solutions must also scale across the globe.

-- Understand that cloud security must support resources on the internet and differs from local on-premise support.
+- Understand that cloud security must support resources on the internet and differs from local on-premises support.
 On a local network, internal resources are generally cut off from the public internet.
-With cloud resources, they are inherently available to the public internet unless configured differently.
-Cloud resources must consistently be monitored for misconfigurations.
+With cloud resources, they are inherently available to the public internet unless configured otherwise.
+Cloud resources must constantly be monitored for configuration issue.

 Configurations are the responsibility of corporate administrators.
 Administrators must understand that proper configuration is not the cloud provider's responsibility.
 An MSP can help properly configure all cloud resources, including monitoring applications, to help administrators detect issues.